Albert-is-an-undefined-variable/ANAMM/README.md

 ```
 /path_to_modeller/../../modeller/config.py
 ```
-If you wan tto download it without using conda, you can visit the modeller package website to further instructions.
+If you want to download it without using conda, you can visit the modeller package website to further instructions.

 ## ALGORITHM
 ### WORKFLOW